About Parker

 Evaluation

-our Easy Outcomes approach to assist organisations to develop a
+Planning approach to assist to

 Evaluation scoping and tendering process - scoping an evaluation